US says Hamas is to blame for ceasefire delay – but is it Hamas or Israel?

 Israel’s vagueness on the issue can be compared to a topic its politicians are very happy to talk about: bombing Gaza.

-When it comes to that, there are no anonymous sources relaying the Israeli position.
 Netanyahu has been adamant that Israel will not walk back its goal of the “destruction of Hamas military and governing capabilities”.

 Defense Minister Yoav Gallant has said Hamas rule in Gaza would not be accepted and that fighting would continue to “remove Hamas operatives from … areas [in Gaza]”.

-At the end of May, Netanyahu’s national security adviser, Tzachi Hanegbi, even said the war would continue for “at least another seven months”, adding to other Israeli leaders who have suggested there will be no respite for Palestinians in Gaza even in 2025.
+At the end of May, Netanyahu’s national security adviser, Tzachi Hanegbi, even said the war would continue for “at least another seven months” – other Israeli leaders who have suggested there will be no respite for Palestinians in Gaza even in 2025.

-Meanwhile, Israel continues to attack Gaza since Biden’s ceasefire proposal announcement, both in Rafah, Nuseirat and elsewhere, leading to hundreds of Palestinian civilian deaths, and a death toll that now surpasses 37,000 people.
+Meanwhile, Israel continues to attack Gaza since Biden’s proposal, in Rafah, Nuseirat and elsewhere, leading to hundreds of Palestinian civilian deaths, and a death toll that now surpasses 37,000 people.

 Hamas’s desire for more assurances when it comes to the latest ceasefire deal appears to be the result of a combination of self-preservation and a lack of trust in Israel’s adherence to the timetable set out.